DataOps: Optimizing the Data Experience

 I’ve spent more than two decades leading enterprise-wide transformations for Fortune 200 companies.
 During this time, I’ve developed a deep understanding of the benefits that come from optimizing the data experience to produce successful outcomes.

-John G. Schmidt, my longtime business partner, and Kirit Basu are two renowned leaders in the data space.
-They wrote an innovative book exploring the topic.
+John G. Schmidt, my longtime business partner, and Kirit Basu are two renowned leaders in the data space and wrote an innovative book exploring the topic.
 In DataOps: The Authoritative Edition, they define the capabilities, methodologies, practices, and technologies needed to address data operations and management.

 Back to Basics